NovaMachina-Mods/ExNihiloSequentia/CONTRIBUTING.md

 Unfortunately, pull requests of this nature will most likely be rejected.
 They generally do not add anything to Ex Nihilo: Sequentia and tend to be a waste of time to review.

 ---
-Currently there is only one developer on the project, so please be understanding and patient as they work through your issues, review your pull requests, and implement new features.
+Currently, there is only one developer on the project, so please be understanding and patient as they work through your issues, review your pull requests, and implement new features.

 [Gist]: https://gist.github.com/
 [Pastebin]: https://pastebin.com/